Secure Anonymous Conferencing in Quantum Networks: Results

-We compare the four protocols --ACKA vs bACKA and fully-ACKA vs bifully-ACKA-- in terms of their conference key rate, that is, the number of fresh secret bits shared by Alice and the intended Bobs per network use.
-We define one network use to be the preparation and distribution of photons from the quantum server to the parties, regardless of whether the photons are lost or not.
-We assume that each channel can transmit one photon per network use.
-However, multiple photons can be transmitted in parallel from the server to the parties in a single network use, namely entangled in a GHZ state shared between all parties or in multiple Bell pairs shared between distinct pairs of parties (see Fig.~\ref{fig:network}).
-For instance, the conference key rate of the ACKA protocol (Protocol~\ref{prot:sACKA}) reads: $r=\ell_{\rm net}/L_{\rm tot}$, where $\ell_{\rm net}$ is given in \eqref{skeylength-acka} and $L_{\rm tot}$ is the total number of network uses, comprising distributions of GHZ states and Bell pairs.
-Conversely, all the network uses in bACKA and bifully-ACKA are devoted to the distribution of Bell pairs to implement the bipartite private channels.
-We provide a detailed calculation of the conference key rates of our protocols in the Supplementary Materials.
+We compare the four protocols --ACKA vs bACKA and fully-ACKA vs bifully-ACKA-- in terms of their conference key rate, that is, the number of secret conference bits shared by Alice and the intended Bobs per network use.
+We define one network use to be the preparation and attempted distribution of photons from the quantum server to the parties, regardless of whether the photons are lost or not.
+We assume that each channel between the server and a party can transmit at most one photon per network use.
+However, multiple photons can be transmitted in parallel from the server to the parties in a single network use, namely entangled in a GHZ state shared between all parties or in multiple Bell pairs shared between disjoint pairs of parties (see Fig.~\ref{fig:network}).

+The conference key rate of the ACKA (fully-ACKA) protocol reads: $r=\ell_{\rm net}/L_{\rm tot}$ ($r=\ell/L_{\rm tot}$), where $\ell_{\rm net}$ ($\ell$) is given in \eqref{skeylength-acka} (resp. \eqref{skeylength}) and $L_{\rm tot}$ is the total number of network uses.
+Recall that the ACKA and fully-ACKA protocols employ GHZ states (for key generation) and Bell pairs (for the bipartite private channels), both contributing to the total number of network uses $L_{\rm tot}$.
+However, the contribution of Bell pairs is marginal since, in the majority of the rounds, the parties are generating conference key bits by measuring a GHZ state.
+Conversely, all the network uses in bACKA and bifully-ACKA are devoted to the distribution of Bell pairs, which are also used to establish the conference key.

 In Fig.~\ref{fig:finite-key} we plot the conference key rates of the four protocols in the finite-key regime.
 The key rates are numerically optimized over the protocols' parameters for each value of $L_{\rm tot}$, having fixed the security parameter (Definition~\ref{def:security-informal}) to $\varepsilon_{\mathrm{tot}}= 10^{-8}$.

 In the optimizations, we set the CNOT gate failure probability to $f_G=0.02$ and to $f_G=0.01$ \cite{gate-fidelity}, while the transmittance is given by $\eta=10^{-\gamma d/10}$, where $d$ is the length of the channel party-server and $\gamma=0.17$~dB/km (each channel is assumed to be an ultra-low-loss fiber).
 We set the distance to $d=2$~km and $d=10$~km to simulate common metropolitan communication scenarios.
-More details on the optimization are given in the Supplementary Materials.
+Further details on the conference key rates and their optimization are given in the Supplemental Material \cite{supplmat}.

 From Fig.~\ref{fig:finite-key} we deduce that the ACKA and fully-ACKA protocols, based on GHZ states, can yield higher conference key rates than the protocols exclusively based on Bell pairs (bACKA and fully-ACKA), especially in the high-$L_{\rm tot}$ regime, where finite-key effects can be neglected.
 In order to understand the intrinsic reason behind this, we compute the asymptotic conference key rates of our anonymous protocols.
 Indeed, the asymptotic key rates are devoid of statistical corrections and are independent of the sub-protocols requiring a fixed number of network uses regardless of the key length (e.g. Veto or ID).
 Hence, they reveal the bare scaling of the protocols' performance with respect to the number of parties and the quality of the source states.